Gio02092001/DistributedSystem/README.md

 How to start the application:
 - Download all the Backends
-- Start Run Applications of all Backends
+- Start Run TaskApplication of all Backends
+- you now can talk with all endpoints in the controllers